Royal Botanic Gardens, Cranbourne: The Australian Garden

 The Australian Garden aims to allow visitors to explore people's place in the Australian environment and to learn more about Australian plants.
-It features about 100,000 plants spread across twenty-one landscape displays and exhibition gardens.
+It features approximately 100,000 plants spread across twenty-one landscape displays and exhibition gardens.
+Opened on 28 May 2006 and attracted 15,000 visitors on that day, the garden was expanded in 2012 and has since won several landscape design awards, including at the World Architecture Festival in 2013.

-The Australian Garden was designed by Taylor Cullity Lethlean Landscape Architects with Paul Thompson (Plant Design Pty Ltd).
-The Australian Garden has won a number of design awards since its creation in 2006 (stage one) and 2012 (stage two).

 Red Sand Garden

+Panoramic view of the Red Sand Garden.

-The Red Sand Garden is the central feature of the Australian Garden.
-It features vibrant red sand with circles of saltbush and crescent shaped mounds designed to echo the shapes and colours found in Central Australia.
+A central feature of the Australian Garden is the Red Sand Garden that features vibrant red sand with circles of saltbush and crescent shaped mounds designed to echo the shapes and colours found in Central Australia.
 The garden is designed to show seasonal flushes of wildflowers, as seen in the deserts of Central Australia.